csc-training/hip-programming/docs/07-multi-gpu.md

  <div class="column">

-* <small>Workstations or supercomputer nodes can be equipped with several GPUs</small>
+* Supercomputer nodes can be equipped with several GPUs

-    * <small>For the current supercomputers, the number of GPUs per node usually ranges between 2 to 8</small>
+    * For the current supercomputers there are  2 to 8 GPUs per node

-    * <small>More GPU resources per node, better per-node-performance</small>
+    * More GPU resources per node, better per-node-performance

 </div>

  <div class="column">
     ![](img/lumi.png){.center width=400%}
-    <small>Lumi - Pre-exascale system in Finland</small>
+    <small>Lumi - Pre-exascale system in Finland{.center}</small>
   </div>

 # Three levels of parallelism